 In relation to the results that emerged from the self-assessment, the Directors noted that the Chair guided the Board towards a united action, relying on the strong leadership demonstrated and acknowledged by all the Board members, who also significantly appreciated his commitment to managing all stakeholder relationships.
-The strengths of the Board and its Committees include, inter alia: the structure and composition of the Board and its Committees; the Board's constructive operational approach which shows a high degree of commitment, confirmed by its members, to achieving the Group's success; the proactive and free intervention of all Board members in meetings, promoting a high-quality debate; the relationship between the Board and the new Board of Statutory Auditors based on mutual respect and professional interaction; the high quality of the information presented to the Board and the Committees and of the minutes of the relevant meetings.
+The strengths of the Board and its Committees include, inter alia: the structure and composition of the Board and its Committees; the Board's constructive operational approach which shows a high degree of commitment, confirmed by its members, to achieving the Group's success; the proactive and free intervention of all Board members in meetings, promoting a high-quality debate; the relationship between the Board and management is on the whole deemed open, constructive and transparent; the positive collaboration between the Board and the new Board of Statutory Auditors based on mutual respect and professional interaction; the high quality of the information presented to the Board and the Committees and of the minutes of the relevant meetings.
 The commitment and time spent by the Board on the Group's future strategy in 2023 was deemed significant: the increased knowledge of the Group by the Directors appointed by the 2022 General Meeting and the Board's collective contribution further strengthened strategic discussions.
 No shortcomings emerged in terms of an absence of professional skills, with the Board equipped with all the expected skills through its overall composition.